roitraining/kbernetes-onboard/setup/README.md

 1. A domain you control where you can add DNS entries (this is required for authentication using firebase)
 2. The ability to create GCP projects
+3. At least 3GB space available in cloud shell - some demos use large docker images (you might be able to get away with less if you delete as you go)
+4. You must have a docker id/login

 # Prerequisites before you run any setup scripts: